henrikolsvik/maplegf/README.md

 ### Results

 The results of the executions are written to files in the results folder and aggregated in the `results/combined_results.csv` file.
 If interpretation is enabled it will yield a series of files for each k-fold that is interpreted.
-For k >= 2 there will also be generated a combined file for the averaged results of the interpretations.
+For k >= 2 a combined file with averaged results for the interpretation will also be generated.

 ### Dataflow diagram